To have a conversation about cannabis in your state or any other jurisdiction, call Jamie at 302-750-9678 or schedule a conversation.

 And the stakes are now so much higher as industry mechanics develop in two dozen state-based markets.
 Cannabis isn't remotely recession-proof and the 10-year (to never) wait for federal legalization has completely turned off institutional and retail investors.
 Regulatory reform is a bad bet, the East Coast has quickly become cannabis country and even calculated growth requires outsized CAPEX.

-Rescheduling cannabis from S1 to S3 seemed effectively a done deal though the mic drop catalyst that the publicly traded company stocks desperately need will come in 2025 instead of being part of any October surprise.
+Rescheduling cannabis from S1 to S3 seems effectively a done deal though the mic drop catalyst that the publicly traded company stocks desperately need is looking to be March or April 2025 at best.

 As financing remains scarce, the pinch is felt industry wide with smaller single-state operators and cultivators nearly everywhere taking the biggest hit.
 Capital is far too constrained to sustain the measures of price compression and normalization being experienced across the heavily and even not so heavily taxed mature markets.
 Operators trying to stand up licenses in NY, NJ, CT, MD and DE are starved for the necessary resources.